GLOBAL MARKETS-Jump in oil sends global equities higher; bonds dip

 "Though this bill will address some of the shortfalls, this will not likely be the end for stimulus," according to a note from BofA Global Research, adding that the firm expects Congress to pass another large package worth up to $1.5 trillion.

 Gains in the oil market helped draw investors into riskier assets, pulling government bond yields higher.
-Benchmark U.S. 10-year notes US10YT=RR last fell 10/32 in price to yield 0.6017%, from 0.571% late on Tuesday.
+Benchmark 10-year notes US10YT=RR last fell 16/32 in price to yield 0.619%, from 0.571% late on Tuesday.

 European Union leaders will meet on Thursday to discuss measures to increase aid to help the region cope with the coronavirus outbreak. .